sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## Trace of a system:
-Traces are a sequence of actions that can be executed in that system.
+Traces, are the sequence of actions that can be executed in that system.

 ## Trace equivalence
-Two Transitions systems are trace equivalent if they have the same **set** of traces.
+Two Transitions systems are trace equivalent if they have the same _**set**_ of traces.

 ### Properties of trace equivalences: